THE CARE AND HEALING OF YOUR NEW TATTOO

 HINT: When sleeping with your new Tattoo, one way to avoid the freshly Tattooed skin from "sticking" to your bed sheets is to liberally sprinkle baby powder onto them.
 It will not hurt your Tattoo and will prevent you from sticking to the sheets like you would with a gauze bandage.
 You may also want to buy a special set of bed linens to use for sleeping during the first few days after you are Tattooed -- and reuse them in the future if you plan on getting more work, of if your Tattoo is of a size that it will only be completed with multiple sessions.
 A set of black cotton sheets works great when sleeping with a freshly healing Tattoo.

 5. Moisturizing.
 This cannot be over-emphasized -- DO NOT OVER-MOISTURIZE.
-As indicated above, ointments and petroleum-based products retard the healing process and do not let the skin "breathe".
+As indicated above, ointments and petroleum-based products used more than after the first day or two retard the healing process and do not let the skin "breathe".
 Similarly, slathering your body with lotions on your Tattoo continually will also retard healing, lead to heavier scabbing and potential loss of color from your new Tattoo.

-Moisturing should be "light" -- a thin coat in the morning, and in the evening.
+Moisturing should be "light" -- a thin coat in the morning, and in the evening of when it feels "dry".
 Primarily this will help to prevent itching and help slough off the thin "onion-ell" like skin that forms over a new Tattoo much like a sunburn.

 HINT: A time-tested remedy to relieve the itching should you experience it is simply to "slap" the area that itches repeatedly.
 Rubbing alcohol or other alcohol based products (Listerine, Bactine, mouthwash) can also tempoarily relieve itching.